Quantum Monte Carlo simulations in the trimer basis: first-order transitions and thermal critical points in frustrated trilayer magnets: Arbitrary-basis QMC

 Adding more actions to a complete set does not change the behavior of the loops, because all state discontinuities are already possible.
 Using a minimally complete set means that all hand-crafted implementations with fewer operators are included automatically as a solution in Eq.~\eqref{eq:detbal}.
 Such an “incomplete” set of actions would not allow all discontinuities but does fulfill detailed balance; a solution equivalent to the incomplete set can be obtained within a complete set of actions by setting the probabilities leading to the “forbidden” discontinuities to zero.
 Thus for the abstract directed-loop update we use a complete set of actions.

 There are clearly many choices for a set of functions fulfilling the completeness property from Eq.~\eqref{eq:actioncomplete}.
 However, because all possible state discontinuities are already allowed, the exact implementation of the set does not matter.
 Changing from one implementation to another merely constitutes a relabelling of the transition indices $\alpha, \ain, \lin \rightarrow \alpha', \aout, \lout$.
-As a result, we can choose a computationally convenient set of functions, such as
+As a result, one may choose a set of functions on the basis of computational convenience, such as